Firefox 58 Gets Graphics Speed Boost, Web App Abilities - Slashdot

 Re: (Score:1)

-Webextensions suck (Score:2)
+Webextensions suck (Score:4, Insightful)

 Re:Palemoon / Waterfox / etc (Score:2, Interesting)